 The use of magnesium for the PRC-6 case is interesting.
 Certainly lightweight and easy to cast, it could also become its own Thermite grenade in the event of enemy capture.
 Just get one corner hot enough and off it goes.
 The GRC-9 and GRC-109 also have this “feature”.

-Above: Jean Pierre Van Ick, a Dutch soldier cross assigned into the US Army Second Infantry Division in Korea operating a PRC-6 in the field.
+Above: Jean Pierre Van Ick, one of the 3000 Dutch soldiers cross assigned into the US Army Second Infantry Division in Korea operating a PRC-6 in the field with UN forces.

 The PRC-6 was used into the early 1960’s in Vietnam; there are many photos online of it being carried and used by US and South Vietnamese forces.
 I saw a captured PRC-6 in a Vietnamese military museum in Saigon in 2012.
 I’m sure the Viet Cong and North Vietnamese Army in the south put them to good use as well.